From Unlikeness Is Us. With thoughts on the Anglo-Saxon riddle as a threshold genre, and how can the more-than-human speak in our rather human poems.

 flōde ond foldan, fērende gǣst°. ⬩ :⁊

-In many speech is given to – assumed of – a creature, a tool or artefact, a weatherform.
-Here a swan; later a cuckoo; elsewhere in the codex, mead, a tree, a mail coat, a reed pen, many and much else.
-Prosopopoeia is the ground trope, mind’s first move; what we make of that depends on how deep we look.
-At one level, it turns the poem to happy activity, a game of make-believe.
-“Pretend a swan or reed or mail coat could speak . . .”
-And it’s good to note a ludic aspect, a spirit of play, in a body of poetry often thought wholly gloomy in its celebration of heroes done in by wyrd.
-On this level we find a lineage, a post-Classical Latin debt, dating back at least to Symphosius (ca. 4th–5th C.), whose three-line, apparently extempore Ænigmata inspired translations and imitations by Aldhelm, Bishop of Sherborne (639–709), Tatwine, Archbishop of Canterbury (ca. 670–734), and others – all writing in Latin.
-But while the influence of these precursors can be felt in the Exeter riddles, the latter aren’t translations or imitations; they’re generally longer, more detailed, and more playful stylistically than their forebears.
+“The Swan,” like many of them, offers speech to a thing we would have thought speechless (a kind of prosopopoeia).
+What to make of that depends on how hard you look.
+Pressed lightly, the poem is a happy game of make-believe.
+“Imagine a swan could speak!”
+And it’s nice to find a ludic impulse in a body of work often thought wholly gloomy in its celebration of heroes done in by wyrd.
+Read at this pressure, the riddle poems show a debt to a post-Classical genre that dates back at least to Symphosius (ca. 4th–5th C.), whose three-line, apparently extempore Ænigmata inspired translations and imitations by Aldhelm (639–709), bishop of Sherborne, and Tatwine (ca. 670–734), archbishop of Canterbury, among others.
+The influence of these precursors, all in Latin, can be felt in the Exeter riddles, but the latter aren’t for the most part translations or imitations; they tend to be longer, more detailed, and more playful stylistically than their forebears (Marsden 310).

-The only thing the Lindos cup asserts, apart from its owner’s name, is its own articulate vitality: “I am.”
+[What] the Lindos cup asserts, apart from its owner’s name, is its own articulate vitality: “I am.”
 This is an animate, vocal drinking vessel, likely to cry for help if you should put it in your pocket and walk off.
+(175)

 So spoke of the existence of things,